miroslavpejic85/mirotalk/README.md

 ## Credits

+Many Thanks to:

+- ianramzy (html template)
+- vasanthv (webrtc)
+- Sajad (chat)

-Many Thanks to ianramzy (html template), vasanthv (webrtc) and Sajad (chat) from where I taked inspiration for this project. ❤️
+from where I taked inspiration for this project. ❤️

 ## Contributing